noio/Domination-Game/README.md

         self.clicked = None     # Indicates the position of a right-button click, if there was one self.keys = []          # A list of all keys pressed in the previous turn
 ```

+### Action

+This is the most important function you have to implement.
+It should return a tuple containing
+a representation of the action you want the agent to perform.
+In this game, the action tuples
+are supposed to look like `(turn, speed, shoot)`.

+- **Turn** indicates how much your tank should spin around it's center.
+- **Speed** indicates how much you want your tank to drive forward after it has turned.
+- **Shoot** is set to True if you want to fire a projectile in this turn.

+**Turn** is given in radians, and **Speed** is given in game units (corresponding to pixels
+in the renderer).
+Note that any exceptions raised by your agent are ignored, and the agent
+simply loses it's turn.